-7.7.6 Virtual Care Visits (Telemedicine)
+7.7.7 Virtual Care Visits (Telemedicine)

-Covered services, when generally accepted healthcare practices and standards determine they can be safely and effectively provided using synchronous 2-way interactive video conferencing, such as virtual visits, are covered when provided by a provider using such conferencing.
+Covered services, when generally accepted healthcare practices and standards determine they can be safely and effectively provided using audio, video or both, are covered when provided by a provider using such telephone or internet conferencing.
 The application and technology used must meet all state and federal standards for privacy and security of protected health information.